-PAIN CONTROL
+PAIN CONTROL:

 - Several methods may be used to help manage your pain: - 1.
 Cold Therapy.
-Ice packs should be applied to your shoulder for approximately 20 minutes at a time, several times a day as needed for pain and swelling.
+Ice packs should be applied to your surgical site for approximately 20 minutes at a time, several times a day as needed for pain and swelling.
 Care should be taken during cold application.
-Use a damp towel between the skin and ice and only keep the ice on the shoulder until the skin becomes numb.
-If you have decided to use the cold therapy machine, over the first 1-2 weeks it should be used whenever you are resting and during the night.
-As the pain and swelling gradually resolve, it should be used following exercises and Physical Therapy.
-Please refer to the written instruction sheet that you were given.
-The nurse that scheduled your surgery will contact Motion Technologies, the company that distributes this equipment, in regards to precertification.
-If you have any questions regarding your insurance coverage, you may call the company direct at 616-706-4705 or 616-706-4579. - 2.
+Use a damp towel between the skin and ice and only keep the ice on the knee until the skin becomes numb. - 2.
 Medication.
 Several different types of medication are used to help reduce pain.
 They usually work best when they are used along with other methods of pain management. - NSAIDS (Non-Steroidal Anti-Inflammatory Drugs) such as Motrin, Aleve or Ibuprofen.
 These medications reduce pain and swelling.
 They relieve mild to moderate pain.
 They can be used in addition to Narcotics.
 They may or may not be prescribed for you.
-Do not take if you are on blood thinners or have a stomach ulcer history. - Narcotics such as Norco, Vicodin or Hydrocodone.
+Do not take if you are on blood thinners or have a stomach ulcer history.

+- Narcotics such as Norco, Vicodin or Hydrocodone.
 These medications are used to reduce your pain and must not be taken any more often than prescribed.
-In an effort to keep your pain under good control, you should take the pain medication routinely as prescribed during the first 24-48 hours following surgery.
+In an effort to keep your pain under good control, you should take the pain medication routinely as prescribed during the first 24 48 hours following surgery.
 As the pain lessens, begin taking it as needed (within the prescribed guidelines).
-As you become more comfortable, you may substitute Tylenol or an NSAID for pain control. - Nausea Pain medication should be taken with food as this will help to prevent any stomach upset or nausea which is common. - Do not drink alcoholic beverages while taking pain medications. - Do not drive while taking pain medication. - Requests for pain medication should be made during normal office hours.
-Please Note: Pain medication will only be ordered during regular office hours and cannot be called in to a pharmacy. - 3.
+As you become more comfortable, you may substitute Tylenol or an NSAID for pain control. - Nausea pain medication should be taken with food as this will help to prevent any stomach upset or nausea which is common. - Do not drink alcoholic beverages while taking pain medications. - Do not drive while taking pain medication. - Requests for pain medication should be made during normal office hours.
+Please Note: Pain medication will only be ordered during regular office hours and cannot be called in. - 3.
 Nerve Blocks.
 You may receive a nerve block before, during or after your surgery to help manage your pain.
 If you are a candidate, your anesthesiologist will explain this to you prior to the procedure.
-It is not uncommon to have a numb shoulder/arm/hand up to 24 hours. - 4.
+It is not uncommon to have a numb surgical extremity for up to 24 hours. - 4.
 Local Anesthetic.
-A long acting local anesthetic may be injected into your shoulder during the surgery.
-This often gives added pain relief and will last only a few hours. - You may resume your routine medications unless otherwise instructed. - Constipation Common with narcotics pain meds.
+A long acting local anesthetic may be injected into your surgical site during the surgery.
+This often gives added pain relief and will last only a few hours. - You may resume your routine medications unless otherwise instructed. - Constipation common with narcotics pain meds.
 Increase your fluid and juice intake, eat more vegetables and bran.
 Also, you may purchase Pericolace, a stool softener at any pharmacy to help with constipation.
-Take this two times per day.

-• The goal is to have you off narcotics before 4-6 weeks post operatively or sooner if possible.
+Take this two times per day. - The goal is to have you off narcotics 1-2 weeks post operatively or sooner if possible.

-WOUND CARE
+WOUND CARE: